Lash Aftercare

 Book your fill appointments for every 2–3 weeks to keep your set full and maintain natural lash health.

-Step 5: Pat dry with a washcloth or paper towel.
-Using your fan to blow dry them will get them soft and fluffy again.
+Pat dry with a washcloth or paper towel.
+Then use your fan to blow dry them will get them soft and fluffy again.
 Once the lashes are mostly dried, brush them from the top, rotating the spoolie outwards a few times to get them looking their best.

-Step 6: Brush them throughout the day.
-This will not only keep them looking good, but will help remove any debris that may have accumulated.
+Brush them throughout the day.
+This will not only keep them looking their best, but will help remove any debris that may have accumulated.
 Make sure to wash your spoolie regularly or switch it out with one from your fill appointment!

 Remember: